-Given that dFe concentrations may not be a good indicator of Fe availability (see above), we turn to variable fluorescence measurements as an index of potential physiological stress associated with Fe limitation of NCP.
+Given that dissolved Fe concentrations may not be a good indicator of Fe availability (see above), we turn to variable fluorescence measurements as an index of potential physiological stress associated with Fe limitation of NCP.
 Light absorbed by phytoplankton has three potential energetic byproducts: NADP+ reduction and carbon fixation, heat dissipation, and fluorescence.
-The ratio of variable fluorescence to maximum fluorescence (F_v/F_m) , reflects the dynamics of photosystem II (PSII) and is indirectly a function of the efficiency with which light energy is used to fix carbon (see also supplementary online material).
-F_v/F_m is a good indicator of the overall physiological stress of phototrophs, with low values generally indicating excessive light or limitation by nutrients (including Fe) (Geider et al., 1993; Kolber and Falkowski, 1993; Kolber et al., 1994, 1998).
-In the Southern Ocean, where N and P are replete and irradiance is moderate, F{ν}/F{m} is generally linked to iron limitation stress (Hopkinson et al., 2007).
-In some regions, F{ν}/F{m} is confounded by taxonomic differences in biophysical properties (Suggett et al., 2004, 2009; Moore et al., 2005), but iron limitation tends to overwhelm the taxonomic signal in HNLC regions such as the Southern Ocean (Suggett et al., 2009).
+The ratio of variable fluorescence to maximum fluorescence (F_v/F_m) , reflects the dynamics of photosystem II (PSII) and is indirectly a function of the efficiency with which light energy is used to fix carbon. $F{\rm v}/F{\rm m}$ is a good indicator of the overall physiological stress of phototrophs, with low values generally indicating excessive light or limitation by nutrients (including Fe) (Kolber et al., 1994, 1998; Kolber and Falkowski, 1993; Geider et al., 1993).
+In the Southern Ocean, where N and P are replete and irradiance is moderate, F_v/F_m is generally linked to iron limitation stress (Hopkinson et al., 2007).
+In some regions, F_v/F_m is confounded by taxonomic differences in biophysical properties (Moore et al., 2005; Suggett et al., 2004, 2009), but iron limitation tends to overwhelm the taxonomic signal in HNLC regions such as the Southern Ocean (Suggett et al., 2009).

-We find a statistically significant correlation of volumetric NCP with F_v/F_m when the MLD is less than 50 m (r=0.78, n=8, p=0.02), which is consistent with iron limitation of net community productivity (Fig. 2f).
+We find a statistically significant correlation of volumetric NCP with F_v/F_m when the MLD is less than 50 m (r = 0.78, n = 8, p = 0.02), which is consistent with iron limitation of net community productivity (Fig. 3f).
 For stations with MLDs greater than 50 m, NCP remains low over large variations in F_v/F_m presumably due to light limitation (discussed below).
 Interestingly, NCP is negatively correlated with F_v/F_m for MLDs greater than 50 m.
 This relationship may reflect greater iron availability, and lower NCP, with increased MLDs.
+Although a pattern is present, the relationship is based on fewer data points than optimal and therefore must be treated with caution.